kdmp-02/SA2-StatComp/README.md

 ### **III.
 Problem Statement**

-In this research, we aim to quantify and explain disparities in dengue bruden in the Philippines using an almost decade of surveillance data disaggregated by sex, age, region, and time.
+In this research, we aim to quantify and explain disparities in dengue bruden in the Philippines using half a decade of surveillance data disaggregated by sex, age, region, and time.
 Our central goal is to understand whether these disparities are statistically significant and stable over time, and to quantify the uncertainty in key summary metrics using resampling and Bayesian inference.
 We apply a range of statistical techniques - from bootsrap estimation to permutation testing and MCMC - to build a rigorous, multi-faceted view of dengue severity and distribution.

 With that, we aim the answer the problem: